Discrimination against non-binary people: Bathroom access

 Non-binary individuals, when interviewed, found binary spaces such as bathrooms to be difficult to navigate, reporting visual inspections, questioning, and harassment when entering such spaces.
 In a 2019 paper by Douglas Schrock, interviewees reported being addressed with fear, being pressured to apologize for their appearance or androgyny, verbal confrontations, and in an extreme case, a stranger attempting to break into a stall due to suspicion.
 A quantitative study found that bathroom discrimination significantly increased the odds of considering or attempting suicide, with 60% of surveyed youths who were denied access to gender-appropriate bathrooms considering suicide.

 Brazil

 A study by the State University of São Paulo (Unesp) found that 2% of the Brazilian population identifies as transgender, while approximately 1.19% identifies as non-binary, which equates to approximately three million people.
 Despite this, the Brazilian Institute of Geography and Statistics (IBGE) did not include specific questions about non-binary identity in its census.

+South Korea

+There are no national statistics that identify what share of the population is transgender and/or non-binary.
+According to a human rights organization, transgender and non-binary people make up 7.8% of the LGBTQ+ community.

+Many forms of segregation between the sexes are common in schools, such as separate uniforms, changing rooms, and bathrooms.
+Transgender and non-binary youth tend to experience high levels of emotional distress and bullying, with a study from the National Institutes of Health (NIH) found over 67% of students in secondary education have heard discriminatory remarks from teachers.

+Legal protections against discrimination (particularly in the work force) are severely limited, resulting in transgender and non-binary people earning the lowest average income in the Korean LGBTQ+ population.